LittleTimmy52/OpenComputers/README.md

 # OpenComputers
 ## Purpose
-The purpose of this repo is to simply host my code and projects for oprncomputers
+The purpose of this repo is to simply host my code and projects for oprncomputers.

 ## What I have

 ### ServerFS
-This is my wip conversion at converting an existing serverFS to us GERTi
+This is my wip conversion at converting an existing serverFS to us GERTi.

 ### NetworkRelay
 This relays wireless messages over long distannces via linked cards.
 The 2 relay computers need a linked and wireless network card,